 Another best practice for any small business operation is to avoid complacency.
 Thinking the same set of measures will always be enough to keep information secure can leave systems vulnerable.
 Consistently reviewing internal cybersecurity methods and studying updated best practices are necessary steps to prevent successful cyberattacks.

 If you’re interested in auditing or improving the cybersecurity setup of your business, contact the Abstract team for a consultation.
-Our certified technicians can teach the fundamentals and complexities of cybersecurity to your staff to keep your business running free from outside interference.
+Our technicians can teach the fundamentals and complexities of cybersecurity to your staff to keep your business running free from outside interference.